CAWaterBoardDataCenter/PFAS-Analysis-and-Intervention/README.md

 # Ideas for Further Improvement
 Some of these are merely thoughts while some need minor code changes.

 ## Analysis
 - Weather API implementation
   -	Given a user inputs a start and end date of their data and a lat/long of the test site location, pull historical weather data and plot variables such as rainfall.
   -	Historical weather data must be paid for on Googles OpenWeatherMap service as well as Dark Sky API
-  -	Any other possibilities?
+- Watershed
 -	Add any other useful visualizations for chemical concentrations, weather, etc.

 ## Possible Intervention
 -	Zoom to Site Location as opposed to all of California
--	Filter list to show locations with a certain radius of the specified site location
+-	Filter list to show locations within a certain radius of the specified site location
 -	Export list of facilities
 -	Choose multiple facility types
 - Add other location types
-  -	Military facilities
+  -	Military Facilities
   -	Airports
   -	Firefighting Training Facilities
   -	EPA’s Superfund National Priorities List (NPL)